TheAssembler1/nl-blog/_posts/2023-12-23-first-blog.md

 ## Current Research

-I have very recently started working with Suren Byna whose personal webiste you may find [here](https://sbyna.github.io/).
+I have very recently started working with Suren Byna whose personal website you may find [here](https://sbyna.github.io/).
 My work will involve optimization of I/O on HPC systems.
 It is very exciting stuff and I can not wait to get started!
 Starting in early January 2024, I will begin work on a survey paper regarding the topic **ML I/O Acess Patterns**.
 As I read through papers on the subject I plan on blogging about my findings here.
 So, if you are interested feel free to stick around 😄.

 ## Future Plans